byzin/Zisc/README.md

 # Zisc #

-Zisc provides commonly used C++ classes and functions.
+Zisc provides utility C++ classes and functions which can be commonly used.

 **Z** in's m **isc** ellaneous C++ library